ahm3dgg/SystemBC-Reversed/README.md

     - SystemBC it self full decompilation of the sample by the hash above.

-    - SystemBC-Emu: C2 Emulator, just a simple example how SystemBC protocol can be used.
+    - SystemBC-Emu: C2 Emulator just a Simple programmatic example on how the SystemBC Protocol can be used to proxy communication, its tested on `TestServer`, which is just a simple tcp echo server, but it doesn't show file downloads

     - ThemidaAPILocator: x64dbg to resolve APIs.

 The obfuscation was actually simple, the api's are dynamically allocated and these regions contains code that has bunch of junk, jumps and calls, until you reach the api, my solution was to simply follow these jumps until I go out of the module, I did that statically though by decoding the instruction and I did wrote an x64dbg plugin for that and its honestly not the best solution, as it was done statically so it did fail some but was able to grab most of the APIs, I also did then write the resolved APIs to a file, that I then loaded via an IDAPython script to continue analysis, kinda stupid.